TKothenbeutel/Unique-Spotify-Songs/README.md

 ## Using the Program

-1. The program is well suited for Github Codespaces.
-To open one, click the link at the top of the this README labeled **Open in GitHub Codespaces**
+1. The program is well-suited for GitHub Codespaces.
+To open one, click the link at the top of this README labeled **Open in GitHub Codespaces**
 2. Before running the program, open the file named **Environment_Variables.py**.
 Enter your Spotify API's client ID, client Secret, and redirect URI.
-If you do not have one but would like to use this program, then please check out my working demo at __WEBPAGE NOT MADE YET__
+If you do not have one but would like to use this program, then please check out my working demo on [my portfolio](https://tkothenbeutel.github.io/Portfolio/spotify)
 3. Run Main.py and follow the instructions printed in the terminal

 ## Settings